elh/advent-2023/README.md

   * Day 14: Part 2 solved by detecting loops and finding equivalent position via modulo.
   * Day 16: Performance improved reusing previous results. `cast_light` returns a graph of lights and downstream lights which we can optionally take as an argument as well and build upon.
 * 12/17
   * Day 18: Part 1 solved actually materializing the grid and doing a flood fill of from the exterior of a bounded zone.
 Part 2 kicked my jet lagged butt.
 I realized somewhat quickly that I could treat the grid as an integration of slices which only requires me to keep track of boundaries and then calculate the area as a set of rectangles.
 Debugging off by one errors due to the grid and other geometry corner cases was a pain without good visualization tools and the real inputs being very large.
+UPDATE: Pick’s theorem...
+* 12/18
+  * Day 19: Part 2 solved by working backwards: identify each assignment to "A" and with a range of possible values, tighten it going backwards through the condition graph.